ACZM Student Manuscript Award

 1997 Award

-Lee A. Young, D.V.M. for his manuscript “Disposition of Enrofloxacin and its Metabolite Ciprofloxacin after Intramuscular Injection in Juvenile Burmese Pythons (Python molurus bivittatus)” appearing in the Journal of Zoo and Wildlife Medicine 28(1): 71-79, 1997.
+Lee A. Young for the manuscript “Disposition of Enrofloxacin and its Metabolite Ciprofloxacin after Intramuscular Injection in Juvenile Burmese Pythons (Python molurus bivittatus)” appearing in the Journal of Zoo and Wildlife Medicine 28(1): 71-79, 1997.

 1996 Award

-Ramiro Isaza for his manuscript entitled “The Prevalence of Benzimidazole-Resistant Trichostrongyloid Nematodes in Antelope Collections in Florida” published in the Journal of Zoo and Wildlife Medicine 26(2):260-264, 1995.
+Ramiro Isaza for the manuscript entitled “The Prevalence of Benzimidazole-Resistant Trichostrongyloid Nematodes in Antelope Collections in Florida” published in the Journal of Zoo and Wildlife Medicine 26(2):260-264, 1995.

 1995 Award

-Lucy Spelman for “Anesthesia of North American river otters with medetomidine-ketamine and reversal by atipamezole” in the Journal of Zoo and Wildlife Medicine 25(2): 214-223, 1994.
+Lucy Spelman for the manuscript “Anesthesia of North American river otters with medetomidine-ketamine and reversal by atipamezole” in the Journal of Zoo and Wildlife Medicine 25(2): 214-223, 1994.

 1994 Award

-Lucy Spelman for “Field Anesthesia in the North American River Otter in the Journal of Zoo and Wildlife Medicine 24(1): 19-27, 1993.
+Lucy Spelman for the manuscript “Field Anesthesia in the North American River Otter in the Journal of Zoo and Wildlife Medicine 24(1): 19-27, 1993.

 1993 Award

-Lamberski N et al. for “Fluid Dynamics of Intraosseous Fluid Administration in Birds.
+Nadine Lamberski for the manuscript “Fluid Dynamics of Intraosseous Fluid Administration in Birds.
 Journal of Zoo and Wildlife Medicine 23(1): 47-54, 1992.